Course Title: Systems Engineering Principles

 Course Coordinator Location: Bundoora campus

-Course Coordinator Availability: Appointment by email
+Course Coordinator Availability: Scheduled per week or appointment by email

 Pre-requisite Courses and Assumed Knowledge and Capabilities